 In connection with Mr. Kiefaber's appointment, the board of directors approved a grant to him of 102,124 stock options and 40,850 performance restricted stock units, effective on January 11, 2010 (the "Grant Date") pursuant to the terms of the 2008 Plan.
 The stock options vest in three equal annual installments beginning with the first anniversary of the Grant Date (subject to Mr. Kiefaber's continued employment with the Company on each such anniversary) and will have a per share exercise price of \$12.27, the closing price of the Company's common stock on the Grant Date.
-The performance restricted stock units will be earned if the Company has cumulative adjusted earnings per share equal to at least 110% of the adjusted earnings per share for the 2009 fiscal year for any four consecutive fiscal quarters beginning with the first fiscal quarter of 2010 and ending with the last fiscal quarter of 2013, and, if earned, will vest in two equal installments upon the fourth and fifth anniversary.
+The performance restricted stock units will be earned if the Company has cumulative adjusted earnings per share equal to at least 110% of the adjusted earnings per share for the 2009 fiscal year for any four consecutive fiscal quarters beginning with the first fiscal quarter of 2010 and ending with the last fiscal quarter of 2013, and, if earned, will vest in two equal installments upon the fourth and fifth anniversaries of the Grant Date, subject to Mr. Kiefaber's continued employment with the Company on each such anniversary.
 The fair value of these awards totaled \$1.1 million, which is expected to be recognized over a period of approximately 3.4 years.